The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

 In this way, by construction, the result is $s\leftrightarrow u$ symmetric.
 This will be useful in Section~\ref{sec:twoloop} since the $s\leftrightarrow u$ symmetry simplifies the analysis of the analytic properties of this amplitudes at higher loops.
 At tree level, of course \eqref{eq:AN8treee2} coincides with \eqref{eq:AN8treee1} up to irrelevant analytic terms as $t\to0$ that correspond to short-range contributions in $b$-space.

-One can introduce masses for the scalars by means of a Kaluza--Klein reduction.
+One can introduce masses for the scalars by means of a Kaluza--Klein compactification.
 To this end, we can re-interpret \eqref{eq:AN8treee2} as (say) 10-dimensional, and perform a toroidal compactification of 6 spatial dimensions, letting

 in such a way that

 and similarly for $p_3$, $p_4$.
 Likewise, from the 4D perspective,

 and therefore